 What mean to subscribe to an SNS topic?

-The general process is we create an SNS topic, and from there, we determine what is going to receive data from that topic.
-In other words, when a message is pushed to that topic, who or where, or what does it go out to?
+The general process is we create an SNS topic, and from there, we determine what will receive data from that topic.
+In other words, when a message is pushed to that topic, who, where, or what does it go to?
 Well, we have a mixture of further options here.
 For example, it could be the Kinesis Data Firehose or a Lambda Function.
 We have email, SMS, HTTPS, HTTP, and SQS.